 PEARLS, THE BIRTHSTONE FOR JUNE

-When cultured pearls came on the market in the 1930s, pearls became more available and affordable.
+When cultured pearls came on the international market in the 1930s, pearls became more available and affordable.
 By the 1950s, it became a custom to gift girls in their teens with a strand of white pearls as well as tradition for pearls to be worn by brides.
 White, round pearls were the ones in high demand.
 We have come full circle to valuing all shapes and colors of pearls in recent years.
-Today pearls have gone from being something worn on special occasions to something we wear all the time.
+Today pearls have gone from being something worn on special occasions to a staple of every day wear.